 The valve that controls lighting is at the lower front of the unit.

-or it has a spark, a round dot and a flame.
+Or it has a spark, a round dot, and a flame.

 - Where exactly do you light the pilot?
 You will see three tubes running down from the control valve to underneath.
-Follow the two outside ones which eventually join together.
+Follow the two outside ones, which eventually join together.
 This is where the pilot flame lights.
 It is safe to put a flame there.

 - You should still have your finger pressing down on the pilot button.
 Keep pressing down until you know the pilot has been going for 15 seconds.
-Then release the pilot button and it should stay alight.
+Then release the pilot button, and it should stay alight.

-- Then turn to the control knob to “on” and the main burner should light if the thermostat is turned up to hot.
+- Then turn to the control knob to “on”, and the main burner should light if the thermostat is turned up to hot.

-- If not repeat from number 2.
+- If not, then repeat from step 2.